The Main Players

 Hosting weekly events and workshops, such as Community Lunches and meetups for digital nomads, the space is good for fostering relationships, as well as getting some work done.

-The basic day passes (60,000 vnd for a half day [3 hours] and 140,000 vnd for a full day) include free tea and water, five printouts (color or B&W), and 2 hours in the meeting room.
-The 7-day pass (7 days over a month @ 850,000 vnd) adds on a free daily drink.
-The 1-month pass for ‘Digital Jedis’ (1 month over 3 months @ 2,800,000 vnd) matches that and also features a free meal at any meet-up.
+The basic day pass (210,000 vnd) include free tea and water, five printouts (color or B&W), and 2 hours in the meeting room.
+The 7-day pass (7 days over a month @ 1,300,000 vnd) adds on a free daily drink.
+The 1-month pass for ‘Digital Jedis’ (1 month over 3 months @ 4,000,000 vnd) matches that along with a free meal at any meet-up and a one month simcard with data.
+They accept cash or cryptocurrency.

 Dingo Deli $$